Country Information

 The Kingdom of Bahrain is in the Persian Gulf.
 The country is made up of roughly 40 small islands with the main Bahrain Island representing the majority of the country’s landmass.
 The official language is Arabic although English is widely spoken.
 Bahrain has one of the fastest growing economies in the Arab world.
 Financial services and banking are the premier industries in Bahrain.
-An investment-friendly government, economic stability, and its strategic location makes Bahrain a destination for international expansion.
+An investment-friendly government, economic stability, and its strategic location make Bahrain a destination for international expansion.

-An employment contract must be written and contain the basic terms of the work salary, work hours, workplace location, responsibilities, bonuses and various consents for probation, annual leave, other types of leave, notice, overtime and dismissals.
-An employment contract can be for fixed-term or permanent, and the employer can terminate the contract by providing notice, or if the specific project has come to an end.
+In Bahrain, an employment contract must be written and contain the basic terms of the work salary, work hours, workplace location, responsibilities, bonuses and various consents for probation, annual leave, other types of leave, notice, overtime and dismissals.
+An employment contract can be for a fixed-term or permanent, and the employer can terminate the contract by providing notice, or if the specific project has come to an end.
 Employers can request that the employee presents a Certificate of Good Conduct from the Criminal Investigation Directorate.

-Female employees are entitled to 75 days of maternity leave.
+Female employees are entitled to 75 days of maternity leave in Bahrain.
 The first 60 days are at full pay if they can produce a medical certificate.
 The remaining 15 days are unpaid leave.
-They cannot return to work for 40 days after giving birth .They are also entitled to two breast-feeding breaks of an hour each, for up to six months after birth.
+They cannot return to work for 40 days after giving birth.
+They are also entitled to two breastfeeding breaks of an hour each, for up to six months after birth.
 Male employees receive a day of paternity leave.

 • New Year’s Day

-• Labor Day
+• May Day

 • Eid Al Fitr